KDAB/cxx-qt/book/src/getting-started/1-qobjects-in-rust.md

 - QML - A declarative, flexible, dynamically-typed, interpreted language that is purpose built to define reactive and beautiful GUI layouts and widgets with quick iteration speed.
 - C++ - The traditional back-end of Qt - A fast, low-level language with a strong type system.
 C++ offers a rich ecosystem, many Qt-specific libraries and bare-metal performance.
 The cost when using C++ is that it is slow to develop, very error-prone and can easily lead to memory-issues, which can instantly crash your application and cause security issues.

-Notably absent then is a back-end language that allows us to get rid of the issues C++ has and provides us with a safe way to write fast back-end code.
+Notably absent then is a back-end language that allows us to get rid of the issues C++ has and provides us with a safe way to write high-performance back-end code.
 This of course is where Rust comes in.
+Rust offers a similar level of control and performance, but without many of the downsides of C++.
-Whilst Rust doesn't have quite as rich of an ecosystem, it is typically faster to develop than C++, with easy dependency management, and most importantly, safe memory access.
+Whilst Rusts ecosystem is still maturing, it is typically faster to develop than C++, with easy dependency management, and most importantly, safe memory access.
 Therefore, it is an ideal candidate to replace C++ for writing the back-end business-logic code that feeds the GUI with data.

 However, C++ as well as QML still have their place in Qt applications.